thekera404/Transaction-Checker/README.md

    - Clear `.next` cache: `rm -rf .next && npm run dev`

 3. **Frame image not loading**
-   - Ensure `APP_BASE_URL` is set correctly
-   - For local development, use `http://localhost:3000`
+   - For local development, the default URL should work
-   - For production, use your actual domain URL
+   - For production, the app automatically uses the correct domain

 4. **Network timeout errors**
    - The app has a 10-second timeout for RPC calls